Radical (Rad) Love Exchange

 Love in Action!
 Stewardship Campaign 2024

-Make Your Pledge here.
 CVUUS’ work and reach are only possible through our shared commitment and generosity.
 We are reliant upon one another to invest in our staff, to keep our beautiful and welcoming church proactively maintained, and to sustain our dynamic and responsive programming.
-This spring we ask that you make a pledge or donation to support CVUUS.
+This spring we asked you to pledge or donate to support CVUUS.
+We’re very close to reaching of our campaign goal of $362,000!
+Thank you!
+We are deeply grateful for your thoughtfulness, engagement and help.

-If you need help with your pledge or have any questions, please feel free to contact Mary Hadley at mary@hadleykids.com or 802-377-2270.
+If you need help with your pledge or have any questions, please feel free to contact Mary Hadley at mary@hadleykids.com.

 On behalf of the Stewardship Campaign Team,